 You can use this report during each sprint to understand if work is being completed fast enough.
 Additionally, you can also use it retrospectively to understand the impact of unplanned work and discuss opportunities for improvement.

 To use the burndown chart, you’ll need to specify the start and finish date of the sprint and designate a start lane for planned work.
 Learn how to configure the burndown chart here.
-This report is available for customers using our Select, Advanced and Premium editions.
+This report is available for customers using our Select, Advanced and Enterprise editions.

 Planned Percent Complete Chart